tremby/boscombe/doc/howto.md

 Finished mashup
 ---------------

-The finished mashup, once styled, looks something like the screenshot shown (with only three readings so far that day).
+The finished mashup, once styled, looks something like the screenshot shown.
+This version doesn't use Google Maps and when it was taken there were only two wave height sensors being tracked.

 ![Finished mashup screenshot](screenshot.png)